 Ena pulled a blanket out of her oversized backpack and wrapped it around her shoulders, over her short, black almost-trench coat.
 It was getting chilly—not as bad as other nights but still cold.
 At least the blanket would keep her warm this time.
 Just as she sat down, a white ghost streaked by in a blur.

 Ena smiled happily; not a ghost, a cat.
 Aster, she called him.
-It means star which fit his pure white fur coat.
+It means "star" a perfect match for his pure white fur.